cloudtruth/kubetruth/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bundle` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bundle exec rake console` for an interactive prompt that will allow you to experiment.

 To install and run via helm in a local cluster:
 ```